jh-yi/DND-Diko-WWWR/README.md

 Teams will compete to provide the highest top-1 accuracy on the subset of winter wheat (WW2020) and winter rye (WR2021), respectively.
 The ranking will be based on the average accuracy of WW2020 and WR2021.

 The best-performing solutions will be contacted by the workshop organizers after the end date of the challenge and we will have a part in the workshop to announce the winners of this challenge.
-Besides a certificate, the authors are invited to provide an overview of their technical approach.
+Besides a certificate, the authors are invited to provide an overview of their technical approach (and codes with reproducible results).

 **Note**
 - It is allowed to use publicly available pre-trained models for weight initialization and transfer learning purposes.